aces/Loris/modules/candidate_list/README.md

 ## Configurations

-The "useProjects" configuration affects whether the table has a "Project" column for the candidate, and whether there is a filter dropdown for that column.
+The `useProjects` configuration affects whether the table has a "Project" column for the candidate, and whether there is a filter dropdown for that column.

-The "useEDC" configuration variable has a similar function for the EDC column.
+The `useEDC` configuration variable has a similar function for the "EDC" column.

 ## Interactions with LORIS

 The "Scan Done" column indicates whether or not a scan was performed for that candidate.
-When a scan was performed (ie it has the value "Y"), clicking the table cell links to the `imaging_browser` module prefiltered for that candidate.
+When a scan was performed (i.e. it has the value "Y"), clicking the table cell links to the `imaging_browser` module prefiltered for that candidate.